pointfreeco/sqlite-data/Sources/SharingGRDBCore/Documentation.docc/Articles/ComparisonWithSwiftData.md

 There is no way to sort by boolean columns in SwiftData.

-Further, you cannot filter by enum columns, such as selecting only high-priority reminders:
+Further, you cannot filter by enum columns, such as selecting only high priority reminders:

 ```swift
 @Query(filter: #Predicate { $0.priority == Priority.high })